marcoscastro/kmeans/README.md

 4.6 3.1 1.5 0.2 Iris-setosa<br />
 (...)<br />

+The euclidean distance was used for to calculate the distance of each data point for the centroid of cluster.

 The algorithm stops by maximum number of iterations or if no data point exchange cluster.

 Doubts? mcastrosouza@live.com